-Proposed construction activities within this project include grading of the proposed lots, roadways, stormwater quality facility and utility/road installation for the construction of single-family homes.
+Proposed construction activities within this project include grading of the proposed roadways, stormwater quality facility and utility/road installation for the construction of single-family homes.
 See "Final Stabilization and Long-term Storm-water Management" section below for final stabilization activities.

-PROPOSED SEQUENCE OF ACTIVITY/CONSTRUCTION TIMING
+• PROPOSED SEQUENCE OF ACTIVITY/CONSTRUCTION TIMING

-Proposed construction activities within this project include overlot grading and utility/road construction for the proposed residential subdivision.
+Proposed construction activities within this project include grading and utility/road construction for the proposed residential subdivision.
 Sequence of activities will be based upon site contractor timing and scheduling.
 Upon site contractor selection, contractor to include sequence of activities schedule in the section provided in the Appendix of this report.
 A standard sequence of events typically includes the following:

-- 1) Install perimeter, interior & exterior BMPs (Immediately upon plan approval/permitting Spring 2025) Initial Phase - 2) Clear and grub site for grading of the proposed lots, roadways and BMP areas (After installation of perimeter BMPs Spring 2025) Initial Phase - 3) Excavation & installation of utilities (Spring 2025) Interim Phase - 4) Curb & gutter and Paving within the urban roadways (Summer 2025) Interim Phase - 5) Homebuilding construction.
-(Summer 2025 thru Summer 2026) Final Phase
+- 1) Install perimeter, interior & exterior BMPs (Immediately upon plan approval/permitting Summer 2024) Initial Phase - 2) Clear and grub site for proposed lots, roadways and BMP areas (After installation of perimeter BMPs Summer 2024) Initial Phase - 3) Excavation & installation of utilities (Fall 2024) Interim Phase - 4) Paving and installation of permanent erosion control measures within the sideroad ditches of the rural roadways (Fall 2024) Interim Phase - 5) Building construction including drilling for individual wells and installation of septic systems.
+(Summer 2024 thru 2025) Final Phase

-The anticipated start and completion time period for site grading operations is to start in Spring 2025 with site final site stabilization by Spring 2026.
+The anticipated start and completion time period for site grading operations is to start in Summer 2024 with site final site stabilization by Summer 2025.
 This time schedule could vary depending on individual home sales and construction schedules.

-• EROSION AND SEDIMENT CONTROL
+EROSION AND SEDIMENT CONTROL